German Haushaltsschulen: Women’s Education in the 1900’s

 Gardening in Ofleiden, 1898 Wikimedia

-In 1913 Dr. Johannes Kramer compared different concepts of home economic education worldwide and also praised the system e.g. in Iowa
+In 1913 Dr. Johannes Kramer compared different concepts of home economic education worldwide and also praised the setup e.g. in Iowa